 Simple English definitions for legal terms

-Read a random definition: simple average
+Read a random definition: Westminster the First, Statute of

 Direct adoption is when a person or couple becomes the legal parent(s) of a child without going through an adoption agency.
 This means that the birth parents and adoptive parents make an agreement without the help of a third party.
 Adoption is when a child becomes part of a new family and has all the same rights and responsibilities as if they were born into that family.
 This usually happens when the child is an orphan, has been abandoned, or if the birth parents' rights have been terminated by a court.
 Adoption is different from fostering or being taken care of by relatives.
 It is a special way of creating a family and giving a child a new home and family to love and care for them.